patricksrobertson/jcarousel_fu/README.markdown

 	:css_style=> String.
 Changes the skin used for the helper.
 Defaults to jcarousel-skin-tango, which is the style defined in the skin.css added to your stylesheets folder.
 	:disable_prev=> True.
 When enabled with true, disables the previous button.
 	:disable_next=> True.
 When enabled with true, disables the next button.

+To add external controls to your slideshow, use the helper method jcarousel_control(options={}).
+This creates the html necessary for an external controller.
+It accepts the following parameters:

+	:length=> The number of items being slideshowed through.
+Should just be the content/images array.size.

 Examples:
 -------